lukeocvirk/shakespeare-llm/README.md

 # Shakespeare LLM

 Character-level transformer trained on the works of William Shakespeare.
-Data downloads automatically and checkpoints are saved every epoch.

 ## Setup
 Using `uv` (recommended):